ChandulaNethmal/chandulanethmal.github.io/_posts/2020-05-08-Static-Dynamic-Websites.md

 toc: true
 ---
 ## What is a Website?
-Nowadays, the word "Website" is a very common thing even among primary school chilren and everyone in the society is benefitted with different types of websites in day-to-day life with or without a knowledge onn this thing.
+Nowadays, the word "Website" is a very common thing, even among primary school chilren.
+Everyone in the society is benefitted with different types of websites in their day-to-day life with or without a knowledge on this.

 ![Unsplash image 9]({{ site.url }}{{ site.baseurl }}/assets/images/static_dynamic/stat-dynamic_1.jpg)
 Before get in to our major topic, we need to discuss some basics.
-Let's start with following three terms.
+Let's start with the following three terms.

 * web page:
 A document written in a statdard format which can be displayed in a web browser such as Firefox, Google Chrome.
 These are also often called just "pages".